GoekmenKiyan/Snake/README.md

 ***About the game:***

 - The game works like any other snake game.
+  - Instead of a Main Menu there is a sidebar with buttons
 - To move the snake you have to use the arrow keys.
 - There are 2 types of apples you can consume/eat.
 - The red apple makes your snake 1 tick longer and adds +1 point to your score.